mdn/browser-compat-data/docs/faq.md

 This document describes frequently asked questions and their answers.
 If your question is not listed or you still need help, contact the MDN team on [chat.mozilla.org#mdn](https://chat.mozilla.org/#/room/#mdn:mozilla.org) or write to us on [Discourse](https://discourse.mozilla-community.org/c/mdn).

-## The tables on MDN haven't updated yet!
+## The tables on MDN haven't updated yet

 Once a pull request is merged to update BCD, it takes a week or two for a new version of the repository to be released, and then a few days for it to launch on MDN.
 The process is: